-Does the American voting system for President have a Trump Card?2 October 2020
+Does the American voting system to elect its President have a Trump card?2 October 2020

-The sudden illness of President Donald Trump, struck down with Covid-19, opens up the intriguing possibility that he may be in no fit condition to do his onerous duties as President again.
+The sudden illness of President Donald Trump, struck down with Covid-19, opens up the intriguing possibility that he may be in no fit condition to perform his onerous duties as President again.

 Does this mean Trump can legally withdraw from the Election?
-If so, can the current US vice-president Joe Biden take up the role as Presidential candidate?
+If so, can the current US vice-president take up the role as Presidential candidate?

 Or is there a mechanism to postpone the whole Election?